ezcatdb/molbiol_lung_corpus-guidelines/_event/Positive_regulation.md

 E3 Gene_expression:T6 Theme:T3
 ~~~

-Considering sample sentences, 2 & 3, the conclusion is:
+Considering the sample sentences, 2 & 3, the conclusion is:

 CXCL12 => phosphorylation of SMAD3 => expression of CTGF